20th Century United States

 1. Interpret the relationship between the past and the present, which takes into account social, cultural, political, and religious perspectives of the 20th and early 21st century United States.

-2. Analyze primary historical evidence from the modern era of U.S. history.
+2. Analyze primary historical evidence from the modern era of United States history.

 3. Identify historical arguments found in secondary sources regarding the United States in the 20th and early 21st century.